kzurawel/famicomparty2/src/routes/book/14-spritemovement/+page.svelte.md

 stack, we next push the value of the accumulator, and then transfer and push the values of the X and Y registers.
-With everything stored on the stack, we are free to use all of the 6502's registers without worrying about what the code that called our subroutine expects to find in them.
-Once the subroutine code is finished, we reverse all of the storing we did at the beginning.
+With everything stored on the stack, we are free to use all of the 6502's registers without worrying about what the code that was interrupted expects to find in them.
+Once the NMI handler is finished, we reverse all of the storing we did at the beginning.
 We restore everything in the opposite order of how we stored it, first pulling and transferring to the Y and X registers, then the accumulator, and then the processor status register.
-Finally, we end with `RTS`, which returns program flow to the point where we called the subroutine.<Margin id="rts">If you forget to include <code>RTS</code> at the end of your subroutine, the 6502 will not return to where the subroutine was called and will instead happily continue with the next byte after your subroutine code.
+Finally, we end with `RTI`, which returns program flow to the point where the NMI handler was called.
+For a subroutine, we would end with `RTS` (Return from Subroutine) instead.<Margin id="rts">If you forget to include <code>RTS</code> at the end of your subroutine, the 6502 will not return to where the subroutine was called and will instead happily continue with the next byte after your subroutine code.
 The processor doesn't know anything about <code>.proc</code>s, they are simply a tool to help <em>you</em> organize your code.</Margin>

 ## Your First Subroutine: Drawing the Player